JGuan-lab/scTsI/README.md

     data_sc <- as.matrix(readRDS('data_sc.rds'))
     data_bulk <- as.matrix(readRDS('data_bulk.rds'))
 ### 3.2 Run scTsI
-threshold represents the threshold for highly expressed genes. k1 and k2 represent the number of neighbor cells and neighbor genes in the first step, respectively.
+threshold represents the threshold for high expression genes. k1 and k2 represent the number of neighbor cells and neighbor genes in the first step, respectively.

 scTsI selects the result of the first λ of glmnet by default.
 The better results can be obtained by calculating other λ results, adjusting the number of λ, or changing the range of λ.

+    # run demo.R
+    # The annotations for the two-stage algorithm are in scTsI.R
     result <- scTsI(data_sc,threshold=0,data_bulk,k1=25,k2=25)